bhavyaEE/RISCV-CPU/README.md

 Therefore to select a word, 2 possible design choices were considered:
 1. Start at the byte specified and offset from there 1,2 and 3 to concatenate consecutive bytes to form a word, i.e. if Imm + Rs1 = 5:
 Corresponding Word: Bytes {5,6,7,8}
 2. Regardless of which byte was selected, the word selected should correspond to the word indicated in the table above; since this matched the previous word addressing format this option was selected.
+If Imm + Rs1 = 5:
 Corresponding Word: Bytes {4,5,6,7}
 In order to implement Option 2, an algorithm/formula was needed to always start from byte 0,4,8,12 etc. to concatenate the correct bytes to form a word.